 4. INSPECT any sealed areas thoroughly to prevent water damage

 Your RV is out and about in the elements day-after-day on your adventures throughout the seasons.
-You’ll want to make sure that your RV exterior ‘ including the roof, sides, edges, windows, doors, vents, end caps, moldings, compartments and underside ‘ are sealed off and doing their job to protect the interior from potential water damage, mice or other rodents.
+You’ll want to make sure that your RV exterior – including the roof, sides, edges, windows, doors, vents, end caps, moldings, compartments and underside – are sealed off and doing their job to protect the interior from potential water damage, mice or other rodents.
 Look for any gaps, openings or areas with aged sealant and re-caulk if necessary.
-Make sure to use the appropriate sealant ‘ when in doubt, ask your RV dealer or manufacturer for advice.
+Make sure to use the appropriate sealant and when in doubt, ask your RV dealer or manufacturer for advice.

 5. LUBRICATE all hinges, locks and moving parts

-No one likes a creaky door ‘ or window or compartment for that matter.
-Lubricating hinges and moving parts with WD40 and all locks with a graphite spray lubricant is an easy maintenance step that takes only a couple of minutes.
+No one likes a creaky door or window or compartment for that matter.
+Lubricating hinges and moving parts and all locks with a graphite spray lubricant is an easy maintenance step that takes only a couple of minutes.
 Lubricate your slide-out rails a couple of time a year to stop rust and corrosion.